CERTIFICATES AND LICENSURE

 - Pennsylvania Act 136 of 1998 provides for the licensure of professional counselors.
 The use of the title Licensed Professional Counselor (LPC) without a license is restricted by law except in exempt public settings such as schools and government affiliated agencies.

 - Act 136 requires the completion of a planned program of study consisting of 60 semester hours of graduate course work in counseling or a closely related field, including a 48-semester hour master's degree in counseling or a closely related area.

 Learn more about Pennsylvania Licensure.

-Once a candidate has determined their needs, we encourage you to contact Dr. Eric Owens who can assist in the application process and development of a course of study.
+Once a candidate has determined their needs, we encourage you to contact Dr. Karen Dickinson who can assist in the application process and development of a course of study.